Holi0317/sms-library-api/README.md

  - MongoDB - Database

 ## Directories
-As this app is so simple (and I am not that good at swarm), it assumes only one swarm node is used for deployment.

-Therefore, data is saved directly into host drive.
+Data is saved directly into host drive.
 The root directory is hard-coded to `/srv/slh`.
 Data includes:
 ```
 certs/ssl.crt -- HTTPS cert for http server
 certs/ssl.key -- HTTPS private key for http server
 config.yaml -- Configurations file
 mongodb/  -- Database files.
-Must create this directory.
 ```

-## Setup swarm nodes
-Some swarm concepts is needed to get started.
-You may want to [read them first](https://docs.docker.com/engine/swarm/key-concepts/) before start.

-Create at least one swarm node for deployment.
-Check [here](https://docs.docker.com/engine/swarm/swarm-tutorial/create-swarm/) for instruction.

 ## Configuration
 Check Configuration section above to generate an config.yaml file.
 Then save it to `/srv/slh/config.yaml`.

+Yet, the url of mongodb must be `mongodb://mongo/slh`.

 ## Build images
+Execute `scripts/pre-build.sh` for pre-build procedure.

-Execute `scripts/build.sh`.
-That will build all images from source.
+Execute `docker-compose build`.
+To build all images.

 Some variables are hard-coded.
 Those includes:
- - Port for backend service
- - Name of each service
- - Server name for accessing frontend
+ - Server name for accessing frontend. `slh.holi0317.net`

-Those variables are arguments in `Dockerfile`.
-If you need to change them, do NOT use the build script but build images by hand.

 As frontend image requires to compile some C++ code, it takes about 5 minutes to do all compiling.

 ## Deploy
-Execute `scripts/deploy.sh`.
+Execute `docker-compose up -d`.
 Make sure you have all files set up.
-Wait for some time and visit port 80 should have the app spinned up.
+Wait for some time and visit port 80 should have the app started up.

 ## Scale
 Only slh-backend can be scaled.
 Other may have undesired result if they are scaled up.

+## Update
+First, build all images with new code.
+Checkout `build images` section from above.

+Second, kill and remove all containers.
+Execute `docker-compose kill` and then `docker-compose rm`.

+Finally, start new containers.
+Execute `docker-compose up -d`.

 # Development environment setup
 This section aims to teach you how to setup development environment and adopt to the workflow of the project.